allegroai/clearml-docs/docs/webapp/webapp_profile.md

 Most existing configuration file entries will be overridden by the vault values.

 :::info
-The following configuration values are machine-specific, so they can't be set in a configuration vault:
+The following configuration values are machine and/or agent specific, so they can't be set in a configuration vault:
 * `agent.cuda_version`
 * `agent.cudnn_version`
 * `agent.default_python`